camlab-bioml/steinbock_snakemake/README.md

 After successful creation of the environment, we will then generate a singularity container for use with the snakemake pipeline.
 This container will require about ~4GB of storage, and will be located under workflow/envs

 ```
+cd workflow/env
-singularity pull docker://ghcr.io/bodenmillergroup/steinbock:0.16.1 workflow/envs/steinbock-cpu.sif
+singularity pull steinbock-cpu.sif docker://ghcr.io/bodenmillergroup/steinbock:0.16.1
 ```

 ### Cloning GPU-based container (Not Recommended)
 This will clone the GPU container for steinbock.
-Note, you will require `nvidia-container-toolkit` and require CUDA drivers to run the pipeline.
+Note, you will require `nvidia-container-toolkit` and require CUDA drivers (CUDA 11.8) to run the pipeline.
 Only use this for large datasets that require GPU support.
 ```
+cd workflow/env
-singularity pull docker://ghcr.io/bodenmillergroup/steinbock:0.16.1-gpu workflow/envs/steinbock-cpu.sif
+singularity pull steinbock-gpu.sif docker://ghcr.io/bodenmillergroup/steinbock:0.16.1-gpu
 ```

 ## Running Steinbock-snakemake

 ### Data input and output structures
 Now that the containers and environment is set-up, we will run and test the pipeline on a small mcd file.
-The structure of a completed pipeline:
+This is the structure of the input folder:
 ```
 ── 📁data
     └── 📁test_mcd
-        └── 📁deepcell # Folder for all deepcell outputs
-        └── 📁export # Folder for steinbock outputs.
-Will output a h5ad per ROI.
-        └── 📁img # Folder for tiff image stacks
         └── 📁mcd # Folder for you XTi mcd file or Hyperion mcd file. .txt files are also supported.
             └── test.mcd
 ```